 Little Winter is a passionate artist from the time she can hold a pen.
 Like everyone from an educated background her life was tossed into turmoil by the coming of The Cultural Revolution.
 Cheerful and naïve, she is easily influenced and believes the indoctrination.
 The man she comes to love and marry, Hu Weiwei is intelligent, perceptive and unusually free thinking.
 His influence and her own painful experience open Little Winter’s eyes to the truth.
 Some chapters were hard to write but Brushstrokes in Time is about love and hope.

-Listen to an interview with myself and one of my castaways, Simonetta Agnello Hornby, on BBC Radio Oxford;
+Listen to an interview of Sylvia and one of her castaways, Simonetta Agnello Hornby, on BBC Radio Oxford;

 Latest From The Blog